-Over the years, 20 dams in the county were removed or have fallen into disrepair and do not currently impound water (Table 5-9).
+Over the years, more than 20 dams in the county have been removed or have fallen into disrepair and do not currently impound water.
 Of the 128 dams that remain intact, 24 are classified as large, 102 are small, and 2 are unclassified.

 A failure of a small dam would likely not cause damage.
 Given the amount of water impounded behind a large dam, dam failure is a concern in varying degrees.
 Dams are also classified based on the threat to downstream property if a dam failed as specified in Section 333.06, Wisconsin Administrative Code.
 A dam rated as a high hazard indicates that a failure would most probably result in the loss of life.
 A significant hazard indicates that a dam failure could result in appreciable property damage.
-A low hazard rating is assigned to dams where a
+A low hazard rating is assigned to dams where a dam failure would result in only minimal property damage and where loss of life is unlikely.
+Of the 21 large dams, 4 are classified as high and 17 are low (Table 5-10).